dnlvarga/dnlvarga.github.io/Recon/web.md

 -k: This flag can ignore SSL/TLS certificate errors.
 -o: To save the output to a file for later analysis.

-*Note: Once we've found a vhost, we can run the same command on that, to find additional subdomains.*
+*Note: Once we've found a vhost, we can run the same command on that, to find additional virtual hosts.*

 ## Fingerprinting